cssat/sprout-curated-replica/README.md

 If everything worked in your build of the images, you should be able to verify that `iris` exists on `dcyf_curated_replica`.
 This is accomplished by opening a shell for `sql-container` using the following command.

 ```
-docker exec -it sql-server "bash"
+docker exec -it sql-container "bash"
 ```

 If the image is running, this should take you to a new prompt in your terminal which indicates your connection to `sql-container`.
 To interact with the databases on the container, you will need to access the MS-SQL CLI using the following command.